MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ### -DisableScriptScanning
 Specifies whether to disable the scanning of scripts during malware scans.
-If you specify a value of $False or do not specify a value, Windows Defender does not scan scripts.
+If you specify a value of `$False` or don’t specify a value, Windows Defender does not scan scripts.

 ```yaml
 Type: Boolean